 Companies with more diverse workforces experienced higher profitability and a better ability to retain clients.
 However, it's not just about hiring more people from different backgrounds—it's about creating a culture of inclusion and equity within your workplace.
 It's great that your company has a DEI strategy in place, but that's just the beginning.

 Do you believe your company’s DEI strategy needs assessing?
-CONTACT ME to join the waitlist to take our new DEIBA readiness assessment coming out soon!
+Contact Aspirant to join the waitlist to take our new DEIBA readiness assessment coming out soon!